yassineDevox/OrzoqniAlHayat-Health-Laravel-App/README.md

 ## License

-Basically, feel free to use the basic project I used of course after checking if by now still free to use and re-use any way you want.
-Secondally feel free to be inspired by any tool or code or anything here.
+- Basically, feel free to use the basic template that I also used from another github project (link above), of course after checking if by now still free to use and re-use in any way you want.
+- Secondally feel free to be inspired by any tool or code or anything here.